Curriculum: Bachelor of Business Administration - Marketing

 Credit: 3

-The first part of a two-semester sequence (MATH1044 and 1045) of courses on calculus appropriate for students in business and life sciences.
-Topics covered include functions, graphs, limits, continuity, properties of exponential and logarithmic functions, differentiation, higher order derivatives, curve sketching, model, solve and interpret solutions of applied optimization problems and marginal analysis.
+The first part of a two semester sequence (MATH1044 and 1045) of courses on calculus appropriate for students in business and life sciences.
+Topics covered include functions, graphs, limits, continuity, properties of exponential and logarithmic functions, differentiation, curve sketching, optimization and the definite integral.

 3